 Annual dues for honorary members shall be: Gratis

-Section C. Any member whose dues have not been paid on or before the first (1st) day of November, loses all benefits, and if after notice by the Treasurer, any member fails to pay his or her dues within thirty (30) days, he or she shall be liable to loss of membership.
+Section D. Any member, whose dues have not been paid on or before the first (1st) day of November, loses all benefits, and if after notification, any member fails to pay his or her dues within thirty (30) days, he or she shall forfeit membership.